 Residents are generally not assigned call and are available to participate in most meetings.
 These meetings comply with the ACGME duty hour requirements.

 These conferences occur at the beginning of each clinic session.
 Assigned Med-Peds residents, students and/or faculty give a 15-minute presentation to the group.
 The same topic will be presented for all three Med-Peds sessions for that given week and included board review, systems issues, billing and coding and germane clinical topics in both pediatrics and internal medicine.

 Each spring, each Med-Peds quality improvement team presents its data to the rest of the Med-Peds residency, faculty and hospital administration.
 Previous projects have won hospital-wide awards and have continued as the standard of care in the resident practice (autism screening initiative, vision referrals streamlined, point of care hemoglobin and lead levels for children).
 Our Med-Peds quality improvement teams consist of residents from different years of training and expertise to create balance and synergy.

 Current projects include:

 Residents have improved their skills to locate and assimilate evidence from scientific studies related to their patients’ health problems using information technology to optimize learning.
-Residents may also choose electives in evidence-based pediatrics or evidence-based medicine during their residency.
+Residents may also choose 2 week electives in evidence-based pediatrics and/or evidence-based medicine during their residency.
 Each year we have a combined journal club with categorical medicine and categorical pediatrics with med-peds together.
 This past year we had a guest speaker and patients with cystinosis lead a discussion with our residents.
 We discussed transition of patients with rare and complex conditions from a pediatric, internal medicine and med-peds perspective.

 Achieving Competence Today